pjambet/blog/content/posts/til-cli.md

 Well?

 You _can_ do it!
 But is it easy?
-I'll let you answer this on your own.
+I'll let you answer on your own.

-The new commit needs to contain two changes, the new file we want to create, but also, and this is really one of the reasons why I wanted to create this tool in the first place, the updates to the README file, to keep the table of content and the links up to the date with the new file.
+The new commit needs to contain two changes, the new file we want to create, but also, and this is really one of the reasons why I wanted to create this tool in the first place, the updates to the README file, to keep the table of content and the links up to the date with the new TIL.

-This [blog post][20] was really helpful but the fact that it didn't include any code examples means that I spent a few hours (😭) trying to gets things workings, here's a summary of what I'm doing to create a new commit.
+This [blog post][20] was really helpful but the fact that it didn't include any code examples means that I spent a few hours (😭) trying to get things workings, here's a summary of what I'm doing to create a new commit, I hope you're
+ready:

 - [Get the `ref` of the latest commit on master][21]
 - [Get the commit object, with the sha obtained in the previous step][22]